MohineAlam/AI_Visual_System/README.md

 If successfull you should recieve a message in the follownig structure:
 "Camera initialised: pUSHORT"
 "Caputured image shape: (1200, 1600)"
+"Image saved"
 "Camera released"

 If unsuccessful:
 "Error during snapshot: (error type)"
 "Image type: (image type)"
+"Error, image not saved"

+### Step Three
+- Placethe camera infront of a clear object
+- run the test_pytorch_model.py script to see if the pre-trained model recognises your image